thecocolab/dsi24-tools/pipeline/README.md

+DEPRECATED!
+---
+See https://github.com/PhilippThoelke/neurofeedback for the most up to date version.

 # Real-time EEG Processing Pipeline

 This is a modular processing and streaming pipeline for real-time EEG.
 In its current state it is able to listen to EEG data streamed through LSL, apply a range of processing to the data (e.g. PSD, Lempel-Ziv) and output the processed features to several output channels (e.g. visualization, OSC stream).